livetheoogway/python-uime/README.md

 - Customizable Function Metadata: Specify titles, descriptions, and other metadata for functions.
 - Built-in Web Server: Comes with an integrated Flask web server to host the UI.
 - Clipboard Support: Easy copy-to-clipboard feature for function outputs.
+- Global Variables: Set global variables for your script, from within the UI.

 ## Installation
 Install Python UI-me using pip: